By Aishwarya Bhargav

 About the Author

 Aishwarya Bhargav is a Research Scholar at the National University of Singapore.
 Her research primarily focuses on biomaterials and their applications.
-She is an avid blogger and foodie.
+She is an avid blogger and a foodie.